CtrlK

 Progressive Disclosure

-For a skill with no bundle files, the content is well-organized with clear section hierarchy (Required Core vs Optional Extensions vs Notes).
-The required/optional split is an effective form of progressive disclosure, and the content length is appropriate for inline presentation without needing external files.
+For a standalone skill with no bundle files, the content is well-organized with clear section hierarchy (Required Core vs Optional Extensions vs Notes).
+The length is appropriate and doesn't need external references.
+The structure enables quick scanning.

 3 / 3